ofisette/hpc-intro-plato/_episodes/16-parallel.md

 We have provided a Python implementation, which uses MPI and Numpy.

-Download the Python executable using the following command:
+Download the Python executable and make it executable using the following
+commands:

 ```
 {{ site.remote.prompt }} wget {{ site.url }}{{ site.baseurl }}/files/pi.py
+{{ site.remote.prompt }} chmod +x pi.py
 ```
 {: .bash}